yegor256/blog/_posts/2015/mar/2015-03-02-team-morale-myths-and-reality.md

 speechless monkeys, programming under the influence of Prozac.
 Their existence and [popularity]({% pst 2015/oct/2015-10-16-ridley-scott-and-joseph-goebbels %}) is our big misfortune.
-Let me present my own vision of how team morale can be boosted on a software team&mdash;a team that has a good [project manager]({% pst 2015/sep/2015-09-22-micromanagement %}).
+Let me present my own vision of how team morale can be boosted on a software team---a team that has a good [project manager]({% pst 2015/sep/2015-09-22-micromanagement %}).

 <!--more-->